phrutis/wif500/x64/Release/questions.md

 If this is the hunter's only range, it is removed.</br> He can return to the group later and confirm 100% completion.<hr>

-I am a miner, I have a pool of 300 gpu, my brother has 170, there is access to people with 1000 gpu.</br> Close the challenge, give us the source, I'll find the key quickly, we'll divide the coins, etc.</br>
+I'm a miner, I have a pool of 300 gpu, my brother has 170, I have access to people with 1000 gpu.</br>
-No, I need an encrypted key.
-I need to share with</br>
-winner, mediator, developer, to pay compensation to hunters. </br>
-If you find the key there is no guarantee to the participants. </br>
-We'd better take it easy on our own.</br>
-Do not consider the challenge as earnings.
+Don't treat the challenge as a paycheck.
 This is a lottery. </br>
-So that you don't risk too much. </br>
+So that you don't take too many risks. </br>
-You can take part to use a small part of your gpu resources.</br>
+You can participate with only a small part of your gpu cards</br>
-For example, 100, 200 cards, leave the rest in mining.<hr>
+For example 50, 100 cards, leave the rest in mining.<hr>

 Bro I don't have gpu what should i do?</br>
 Download [Fialka M-125](https://github.com/phrutis/Fialka#random-search-part-wif--checksum-check) search on the CPU (mode 15 random good speed).<hr>

-You have the wrong letter.</br>
-Here is the correct "F"</br>
-Take your correct letter and look for yourself.<hr>

 How can I rent gpu cards?
 I do not know how to do that.</br>
 Ask for help in the group, they will help you, prompt. </br>
 Unfortunately there are no instructions yet.<hr>

 I will search at the end when there are few ranges left.
 So my chances will be higher :-)</br>
 This is not logical, the key can be found earlier, or in the middle of the path.</br>